 En route, sightseeing on your own.

-On the way to Shimla, you will pass Yadavindra Gardens, also known as Pinjore Gardens.
-The sprawling garden complex was built as a retreat for Mughal Emperor Aurangazeb and is a perfect place for a quick chai break.
-However, Giani Dhaba at Dharampur (50 km further) is a better pit-stop, and quite a popular one too.
+On the way to Shimla, pass Yadavindra Gardens, also known as Pinjore Gardens.
+The sprawling garden complex was built as a retreat for Mughal Emperor Aurangzeb and is a perfect place for a quick chai break.
+However, Giani Dhaba at Dharampur (50 km further) is a better pit-stop and quite a popular one too.

 Another highlight on the NH 5 is the Timber Trail Resort.
 The resort allows visitors to take a trolley ride to the gorgeous mountain range that runs alongside all the way to Shimla.
 Located a little before Shimla is the Tara Devi Mandir, a 5 km detour from NH 5.
 The temple is at 1851 metres above the sea level, and offers a stunning view of the surrounding valley.

-NH 5 is mostly a convenient highway to drive on, though trucks can be a bit of a nuisance on hilly sections.
-We advise extreme caution especially in the face of tourism board buses - their sure-footed driving is often borderline dangerous.
+NH 5 is mostly a convenient highway to ride on, though trucks can be a bit of a nuisance on hilly sections.
+We advise extreme caution especially in the face of tourism board buses - their sure-footed riding is often borderline dangerous.